HaoyuJi/SpecScalpel/README.md

 python train.py --dataset PKU-subject --cuda 0
 ```

-Here, `--dataset` can be one of the following: LARA, MCFS-130, PKU-subject, or PKU-view.
+Here, `--dataset` can be one of the following: LARA, MCFS-130, PKU-subject, PKU-view, or TCG-15.
 `--cuda` specifies the ID number of the GPU to be used for training.
 Additionally, you can use `--result_path` to specify the output path, which defaults to `./result`.